-The government has a strategic objective to provide a well functioning, integrated public transport system that:
+The government has a strategic objective to provide a well functioning, accessible and integrated public transport system that:

 It is important to have a defined standard of public transport that's affordable for both customer and taxpayer.

 The government also has an objective to ensure the timely and cost effective delivery of the Public Transport investment programme in line with the outcomes set out in the National Development Plan 2018-2027 as part of Project Ireland 2040.

 Buses and coaches are classified as Large Public Service Vehicles which include 'vehicles with capacity to carry more than eight passengers for reward'.
 Policy oversight for the sector focuses on the:

 The National Transport Authority is the national enforcement body for bus and coach passenger rights in Ireland.